cran/pubprint/README.md

 cd pubprint/
 make
 ```
-Please note that development versions may not be working.
+Please note that development versions may contain some bugs.

 Documentation
 -------------